Price Up, Open Interest Down: Short Covering or Profit Taking?

 What made Day 2 different from Day 1

 The exhaustion on Day 1 was complete.
 Five signals aligned simultaneously, the regime flipped, and the setup dissolved.
-Day 2 produced a similar-looking spike with identical vol_z and OI patterns, but one input differed: the hourly regime never reversed.
+Day 2 produced a similar-looking spike with identical Total Volume Z-Score and OI patterns, but one input differed: the hourly regime never reversed.

 On Day 1, after the second squeeze: